mindspore-ai/docs/tutorials/experts/source_en/parallel/save_load.md

    In the preceding information:

-   - `mode=context.GRAPH_MODE`: sets the running mode to graph mode for distributed training.
+   - `mode=GRAPH_MODE`: sets the running mode to graph mode for distributed training.
 (The PyNative mode does not support parallel running.)
    - `device_id`: physical sequence number of a device, that is, the actual sequence number of the device on a computer where the device is located.
    - `init`: completes the distributed training initialization.